What is Puakenikeni Flower: Meaning And Uses

 Puakenikeni flower name, Fagraea berteriana, a shrub or grand flowering tree with sturdy stems and sweet-scented blossoms, hails from New Guinea and northern Australia, spreading widely across the South Pacific.

 Revered for its perfect build, it gained fame as the dime flower (pua meaning flower, kenikeni meaning dime or ten cents).
-Today we are going to talk about nature’s beautiful Puakenikeni Flower, its name, significant characteristics, and much more.
+Today we are going to talk about nature’s beautiful Puakenikeni flower meaning, its name, significant characteristics, and much more.

-Now let’s explore the Puakenikeni Flower in detail.
+Now let’s explore the Puakenikeni plant in detail.

 Puakenikeni flower